auditree/auditree.github.io/index.md

 - [Plant][plant] - place manually gathered evidence into the locker
 - [Prune][prune] - correctly manage the retirement of evidence

+The framework, fetchers & checks and associated tools are all Apache licensed, and open source for you and your auditors to review.

 [framework]: https://github.com/ComplianceAsCode/auditree-framework
 [arboretum]: https://github.com/complianceascode/auditree-arboretum